 Kindness Retreat with Youth Frontiers

 Every other year, Friends School of Minnesota 5th & 6th graders participate in a day-long Kindness Retreat run by a group called Youth Frontiers.
-It’s a day that focuses on being kind and how to be a better person, as well as, improving the social climate at FSM.
+It’s a day that focuses on being kind and how to be a better person, as well as, improving the social climate at FSMN.
 This year, some of the 8th graders helped lead and facilitate the retreat.

 8th Grade Capstone Project: Improving the Social Climate of Middle School

 While the Kindness Retreat is great, the information isn’t always retained, and the things learned aren’t always applied long-term.
 So, for this year’s 8th grade Capstone project, we decided to have a follow-up retreat to continue to improve the social climate of our middle school.

 To help us determine the social challenges in our 5th & 6th grades, we created a survey.
 The whole middle school took the survey in class, and then the 8th graders looked at the results.